jrgrant/hass_ids_hyyp/README.md

             *The `violated` attribute may be "missed" if for example an unarmed violation occurs on a PIR in-between polls.
 The "violation" is never shared or polled by the IDS server.*
         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, implemented directly from IDS server feedback)
         - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active.
-        - `triggered` - Will show `True` when the zone is triggered during armed state.
+        - `triggered` - Will show `True` when the zone is triggered during armed state i.e. which zone triggered the alarm.
             - The `triggered` attribute normally `False`.
             - If the alarm triggers, this attribute will turn `True` on the zone that has triggered the alarm.
             - The sensor will remain `True` for 1 to 2 update cycles (depending on poll timing) and then go back to `False`

-            This is identical to `binary_sensor.[zone_name]_trigger`.
-The intent is to have this attribute replace the sensor (Note that `binary_sensor.[zone_name]_trigger` will be removed in a future release, please update your code if you are using this sensor)
+            *You should handle any home assistant triggers with automations*

+            *Note multiple sensors can trigger the alarm at the same time if it's armed*

+            *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented.
+This sensor may therefore be up to 30 seconds "late"*